 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.

 A progression, knowledge and skills based science education which is matched with specific ideals for growth provides the foundations for science at Percy Main Primary School with an added focus on understanding the world through the specific disciplines of biology, chemistry and physics.
-A future career in science should be a viable option for our pupils so it is important to show the children how science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
-The scientific process and pupils’ problem-solving activities will be used to deepen their understanding of the concepts involved.
-Through science pupils at Percy Main Primary School will continue to deepen their respect, care and appreciation for the natural world and all its phenomena whilst also helping them grow as individuals.
+A future career in science should be a viable option for our pupils so it is important to show the children how science has changed our lives and the vital part it plays in the world’s future prosperity.
+All of our pupils should be taught essential aspects of the knowledge, methods, processes and uses that science has to offer.
+The scientific process and pupils’ problem-solving skills will be used to deepen their understanding of the concepts involved.
+Through science, our pupils at Percy Main Primary School will continue to deepen their respect, care and appreciation for the natural world and all its phenomena whilst also helping them grow as individuals.

 We aim to enable our children to:

-- Develop their knowledge, skills and confidence alongside their enjoyment and interest in science and an appreciation of its contribution to all aspects of everyday life.
+- Develop their knowledge, skills and confidence alongside their enjoyment and interest in science and have an appreciation of its contribution to everyday life.

-- Build on the children’s curiosity and sense of awe of the natural world.
+- Build on their curiosity and sense of awe of the natural world.

-- Encourage them to make real life connections to the world around them and the wider world.
+- Make real life connections to the world around them and the wider world.

 - Use a planned range of investigations and practical activities to give them a greater understanding of the concepts and knowledge of science as well as challenge what they think they know.

-- Introduce them to the language and vocabulary of science and ensure they are supported in using the correct vocabulary.
+- Introduce and embed the language and vocabulary of science and ensure they are supported and encouraged in using it correctly.

 - Develop their basic practical skills and their ability to make accurate and appropriate measurements.

-- Extend the learning environment for our pupils via our local area and the local community.
+- Be exposed to a varied learning environment via our school grounds, our local area and the local community.

-- Increase their ability to predict and reflect as well as ask and answer their own questions.
+- Increase their ability to predict and reflect as well as ask and answer questions.

 - Science will be planned in arranged topic blocks by the curriculum team to create a coherent Why this?
 Why now? programme ensuring that cross curricular links can be made in each topic or term.
 Many science topics will link with class texts and/or a written task and an end of term project, show or community event.
-The science lead will then be available to work in collaboration with the class teacher, to ensure a topic-based and cross curricular approach.
-This is a strategy to enable the achievement of a greater depth of knowledge and progression of knowledge and skills.
+The science lead will then be available to work in collaboration with the class teacher to ensure there is a clear and coherent approach to lessons.
+This is to enable the achievement of a greater depth of knowledge and understanding and a progression of knowledge and skills.

-- Through our planning, we involve problem solving opportunities that allow children to apply their knowledge, and find out answers for themselves.
+- Through planning and implementation we aim to incorporate problem solving opportunities that allow children to apply their knowledge and find out answers independently and collaboratively.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
-Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
-Teachers use precise questioning in class to test conceptual knowledge and skills, and assess pupils regularly to identify those children with gaps in learning, so that all pupils keep up.
+Planning involves teachers creating engaging lessons, involving vocabulary retrieval, high-quality resources and creative ideas, to aid understanding of topics.
+Teachers use questioning in class to test knowledge and skills and this knowledge is supported by ongoing, low stakes retrieval/questioning at the beginning of lessons.

 - We build upon the knowledge and skill development of the previous years.
-As the children’s knowledge and understanding increases, and they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.
+As knowledge and understanding increases within our children, and they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.

-- Children will be offered a wide range of visits, trips and visitors to complement and broaden the curriculum.
+- Children will be offered a wide range of opportunities, including visits, trips and visitors to school, to complement and broaden the curriculum.
 These are purposeful and link with the knowledge being taught in class.
 Regular events, such as Science Week, STEM club and links with outside organisations, will provide broader provision and the acquisition and application of knowledge and skills.

 Assessment and Recording

-- Children learning and growing their thirst for knowledge through fun, engaging, high-quality science education, that provides children with the foundations and knowledge for understanding the world they live in as well as adapt to ever-changing contexts.
+- Children learning and growing their thirst for knowledge through fun, engaging, high-quality science education that provides children with the foundations and knowledge for understanding the world they live in as well as adapt to ever-changing contexts.

-- Children engage with the local environment which ensures that children learn through varied and first hand experiences of the world around them.
+- Children engaging with the local environment which ensures that children learn through varied and first hand experiences of the world around them.

-- Children enjoy science and this results in motivated learners with sound scientific understanding.
+- Children enjoying science and as a result this creates motivated learners with sound scientific understanding.

-- Children know how to develop their ideas;
+- Children knowing how to question, reflect and develop their ideas.

-- Children know how to plan and prepare for working scientifically.
+- Children knowing how to plan and prepare for working scientifically.

-- Children understand how to reflect upon impact their immediate environment and the wider world has on them and what part this plays within their life.
+- Children understanding how to reflect and discuss the impact their immediate environment and the wider world has on them and what part this plays within their life.

-- Children can respond to the constructive criticism of others.
+- Children interacting and responding to the constructive criticism of others.

-- Teachers are confident in their teaching and assessment of scientific skills.
+- Teachers showing confidence in their teaching and assessment of scientific skills.